Mindful Eating and Orthorexia with Abbey Sharp

 Graydon: So, how did you get into this?

-Abbey: Great question, I took a very winding road as I find a lot of Millennials do.
+Abbey: Great question!
+I took a very winding road as I find a lot of Millennials do.
 Originally I was looking to become a theatre teacher.

 Graydon: I see the media connection.

 Abbey: Yes, that’s how it grew.
 I brought that skill set.
 I was a really art-focused person.
-Once I really got into it, I took a random elective of an anatomy course, and thought “oh gosh I really actually like this”.
+Once I really got into it, I took a random elective of an anatomy course, and thought “Oh gosh, I really actually like this.”
 So I switched gears and went into kinesiology which took me down that route into my dietetics degree.
 I'm glad I found my way but it was a process.

 Graydon: Even though we make skincare products, the people in my circle tend to be more in the holistic world, and a lot of people get into that because they have their own challenges.
 Have you also been through some challenges?

 Abbey: Absolutely.
 I think a lot of people come into help driven professions based on their own experience.
-What I talk about a lot in my cookbook is that when I was teenager, I struggled with an eating disorder called orthorexia.
+What I talk about a lot in my cookbook is that when I was a teenager, I struggled with an eating disorder called orthorexia.
 We're seeing such a rise in cases of orthorexia, especially now with social media and the pressures young people put on "clean eating” and wellness in general.
-I have the pleasure of working with an amazing dietitian I was recovering, and that's what introduce me to the idea of what a dietitian was.
+I had the pleasure of working with an amazing dietitian when I was recovering, and that's what introduced me to the idea of what a dietitian was.
 I don't think I would've known if I didn't have the opportunity to interact with one, and see what they could actually do.
 That was a big inspiration to me and my particular brand, which is that I don't necessarily subscribe to push any particular diets.

 My belief is that we should focus on trying to listen to our body, and the concept of mindful or intuitive eating.
 It's something we need to hone in today's diet obsessed and wellness obsessed world.
 Every day there's a new fad diet, but ultimately there is no one-size-fits-all when it comes to eating well.
 The best thing we can do is learn to listen to our bodies intuition.
-And it's a process, it was something that was very hard for me to learn went “control” felt so much more safer and comforting to me.
+And it's a process, it was something that was very hard for me to learn when “control” felt so much safer and comforting to me.
 I open myself up to so much more health and happiness, which was really the message behind The Mindful Glow cookbook.

 Graydon: Those are my two favourite words!
 Mindful and glow!

 Abbey: For sure, it’s a big problem.
 I think part of the problem is that we don't have a clear diagnostic criteria for it, unlike the way we do with anorexia or bulimia.
 Another problem with it is that a lot of the behaviours associated with it are praised in the media.
-Our dedication to clean eating or sticking to specific sets of the rules and being very strict with that is celebrated in a lot of circles.
+Our dedication to clean eating or sticking to specific sets of rules, and being very strict with that, is celebrated in a lot of circles.
 These types of behaviours not only affect our psychological well being, but physical as well.
 In my own experience, I lost about 50 pounds and I was dangerously thin, all because I was obsessed with wanting to be healthy.
 It's a slippery slope and I'm seeing how common the mentality is becoming.
 It's starting to really affect people's quality-of-life.

 Graydon: And how they interact with others!